PersiaML/tutorials/src/customization/index.md

 ```
 ## Build PERSIA Runtime Image Locally

-You are also able to build PERSIA runtime image from source code, then you can use your customized docker image to launch a PERSIA training task by both Kubernetes and docker-compose.
+You can also build PERSIA runtime image from source code, and use your customized docker image to launch a PERSIA training task by both Kubernetes and docker-compose.
 <!-- PERSIA runtime image is able to be built from source.
 You can use your customized docker image to launch a PERSIA training task by both Kubernetes and docker-compose. -->

 Use the following instructions to build persia-runtime-image: